medss19/Coddle/README.md

    - Explore Python, Java, and C++ resources with ease.
    - Access cheatsheets, project links, and video tutorials tailored to each language.

-2. **Random Facts:**
+2. **Code_Sites:**
-   - Discover random coding facts to keep your knowledge diverse and interesting.
+   - Discover common coding sites to keep your knowledge diverse and interesting.

 3. **Add to Database:**
    - Contribute to our growing database by adding your own cheatsheets, projects, and videos.